Teradata/stacki-wiki/Boxes.md

 To remove a box, do the following:

-Reset the backend nodes to a valid distribution.
+Reset the backend nodes to a valid box:

 ```
 # stack set host box node214 box=default